top of page

 The adjective 'compound' has its etymological origins in the Latin word 'componere,' which is formed from 'com-' meaning 'together' and 'ponere' meaning 'to place' or 'to set.'
 This etymology aptly illustrates that something 'compound' is formed by 'placing together' two or more separate elements or parts.
 It emphasizes the amalgamation of these components into a single, unified entity.
 Thus, the term 'compound' retains its etymological connection to the concept of combination, where multiple distinct elements or parts are brought together to create a more complex and integrated whole.

-Quiz: Find the meaning of compound
+Quiz: Find the meaning of the adjective compound:

 Try Again!